-The Emperor Angelfish is commonly referred to as the Imperator Angelfish.
+Adult.
+The adult Emperor Angelfish is commonly referred to as the Imperator Angelfish.
 With its beautiful blue body covered with bright yellow horizontal stripes, it makes a captivating addition to any tank.
-The changing emperor angelfish will vary in coloration and pattern as it transforms from juvenile to the adult coloration.
-The Emperor Angelfish grows up to 16 inches in the wild and needs to be kept in a tank not less than 100 gallons.
-The Emperor Angelfish needs plenty of live rocks for hiding and grazing, that is why make sure to decorate the aquarium cleverly.
-The Emperor Angelfish also requires extensive rockwork and deep caves to feel secure.
-The Emperor Angelfish may be found nipping at stony and soft corals, clam mantles, but doesn?t disturb other small polyped stony corals.
-The Emperor Angelfish should be fed a diet of Spirulina, marine algae, high-quality angelfish preparations, mysis or frozen shrimp, and other meaty items.
-The Emperor Angelfish thrives well in a temperature range of 72-78 degrees Fahrenheit and pH of 8.1-8.4.
+The changing angelfish will vary in coloration and pattern as it transforms from juvenile to the adult coloration.
+It grows up to 16 inches and needs to be kept in a tank not less than 150 gallons.
+The adult Emperor Angelfish needs plenty of live rocks for hiding and grazing, that is why make sure to decorate the aquarium cleverly.
+It also requires extensive rockwork and deep caves to feel secure.
+The adult Emperor Angelfish may found nipping at stony and soft corals, clam mantles, but doesn't disturb other small polyped stony corals.
+It should be fed a diet of Spirulina, marine algae, high-quality angelfish preparations, mysis or frozen shrimp, and other meaty items.
+The adult Emperor Angelfish thrives well in a temperature range of 72-78 degrees Fahrenheit and pH of 8.1-8.4.
 It is slow to accept captivity and very shy in nature.
-The Emperor Angelfish is susceptible to a variety of parasites and proper quarantine procedures are recommended.
-The Emperor Angelfish is not considered reef safe though some specimens have been reported to live peacefully without harassing small-polyped stony corals.
+The adult Emperor Angelfish is susceptible to a variety of parasites and proper quarantine procedures are then recommended.
+It is not considered reef safe though some specimens have been reported to live peacefully without harassing small-polyped stony corals.